Causal fermion systems: The Einstein field equations

 up to corrections of higher order in the curvature tensor.
 Here the cosmological constant $\Lambda$ is undetermined, and $T_{jk}$ denotes the energy-momentum tensor of the spinors and the $SU(2)$ gauge field.
 The gravitation constant $\kappa$ depends on the regularization length.

 Quantum field theory in Minkowski space

 Starting from the coupled system of equations obtained in the continuum limit and expanding in powers of the coupling constant, one obtains integrals which correspond to Feynman diagrams on the tree level.
-Fermionic loop diagrams arise due to the interaction with the sea states, whereas bosonic loop diagrams appear when taking averages over the microscopic (in generally non-smooth) spacetime structure of a causal fermion system (so-called microscopic mixing).
-The detailed analysis and comparison with standard quantum field theory is work in progress.
+Fermionic loop diagrams arise due to the interaction with the sea states, whereas bosonic loop diagrams appear when taking averages over the microscopic (in generally non-smooth) spacetime structure of a causal fermion system (so-called holographic mixing).